EwanColquhoun/wawaswoods/TESTING.md

 This part of the testing process showed up that the site was slow to load, mainly due to the image sizes.
 All the images needed to be compressed before adding to the repository.
 Once this was done the performance went from ~60% to ~90%.

 ### Peer review
-In addition to all the above testing the beta version of the site was put through its paces by peers, both in the software development field and outside.
+In addition to the above testing the beta version of the site was put through its paces by peers, both in the software development field and outside.
 The results highlighted responsive design weakness for a type of mobile device that was rectified with minor CSS amendments.
 There were also minor spelling and grammar errors that have since been fixed.

 Back to [README.md](README.md).